Anti Static Mat, Wrist Strap and Other Tools That Will Help Safeguard Your Computer From Static Electricity

-Much as static electricity gets quite a mention across online forums, it continues to receive lackluster and divided attention in many computer repair shops and homes.
+Static electricity gets quite a mention across online forums but continues to receive lukewarm attention in repair shops and homes.
 We treat it cursorily arguing and hiding in the excuse that electrostatic discharge (ESD) failures rarely happen.
 We even cite fault-free years of fiddling inside computers!

 This is wrong.
-Whereas the degree of ESD damage will depend on a number of factors, climate included, its effects on computer assembly should not be ignored.
+Whereas the degree of ESD damage will depend on a number of factors, its effects on computer assembly should not be ignored.